Ada Palmer: Academic career

 Following a stint at Texas A&M University from 2009 to 2014, Palmer began teaching at the University of Chicago.
-She was an assistant professor at the University of Chicago from 2014 to 2018, and has been an associate professor at the institution since 2018.
+She was an assistant professor at the University of Chicago from 2014 to 2018, and has been an associate professor since 2018.

-As a scholar, Palmer researches and teaches about the Renaissance period.
+As a scholar, Palmer researches and teaches about the Renaissance.
 She teaches a class on the Italian Renaissance, "The Italian Renaissance: Dante, Machiavelli, and the Wars of Popes and Kings", known by the students as "pope class" or "pope LARP".
 In the class, students reenact the 1492 papal conclave, complete with secret meetings, betrayals, and a final vote conducted in full costume.
 In an interview, Palmer discussed her experience with the class, suggesting that students have a lot of favorable biases about this period despite its darker underside.
 She received the Quantrell Award in 2021.

 Palmer co-authored The Recovery of Ancient Philosophy in the Renaissance: A Brief Guide with James Hankins in 2008.
 Her own first book, Reading Lucretius in the Renaissance, was published in 2014.
-Palmer holds that the Lucretius poem De rerum natura, rediscovered in the Renaissance, could be the first document offering a profane worldview; that is, a worldview in which the universe works without any divine influence.
+Palmer holds that the Lucretius poem De rerum natura, rediscovered in the Renaissance, could be the first document offering a profane worldview: that is, a worldview in which the universe works without any divine influence.
 This theory has implications for the development of political science as well as other secular worldviews.
 Palmer and Hankins also argue that Lucretius's ideas directly influenced Niccolò Machiavelli and utilitarianism, because of the ways in which his theories helped them create an ethics working per se, without any external, godly influence.

 Palmer also wrote a book about the Renaissance for general readers, Inventing the Renaissance: The Myth of a Golden Age, published in 2025.
+It has been described as a work of historiography rather than history, telling not just the history of the Renaissance period, but how "the idea of a Renaissance, a rebirth out of a "dark age" into a "golden age" – has been used, abused, created and demolished, for centuries and centuries, including during the centuries when the Renaissance was actually underway".
+The book won the 2026 Hugo Award for Best Related Work.